neitanod/struct/README.md

       ->get('Yet_Something else', 'some default val')
     ;

-    // The above instruction creates the tree and reads the value.
+The above instruction creates the tree and reads the value.
-    // As it already exists it wont use the default.
+As it already exists it wont use the default.

     echo $val;

 Will print:

     some assigned val

+    $s
+      ->getSomething(Struct::CREATE)
+      ->get('SomethingElse', Struct::CREATE)
+      ->setMyNewKey('my new value')
+    ;

     echo $s->toJson();

 Will print:

     {
       "something" => {
         "SomethingElse" => {
           "Yet_Something else" => "some assigned val",
+          "my_new_key" => "my new value",
         }
       }
     }

+Note that the last assignment added the new key but did not replace the struct it was in, preserving the "Yet_Something else" key defined before.